daviderli614/homebrew-run/README.md

 # Homebrew

-This tap provides Homebrew formulas for the greptime and gtctl utilities.
+This tap provides Homebrew formulas for the greptime utilities.

 ## Installation